edbrito-swdev/edbrito-swdev.github.io/_pages/cv.md

 Education
 ======
+* Masters in Media Arts, UMinho, 2024 - Ongoing
-* M.S.c in Digital Games Engineering, IPCA, 2023 - Ongoing
+* MEng in Digital Games Engineering, IPCA, 2023 - Ongoing
-* M.S.c in Informatics, University of Minho, 2010
+* MSc in Informatics, University of Minho, 2010
-* B.S.c in Informatics Engineering, University of Minho, 2007
+* BSc in Informatics Engineering, University of Minho, 2007

 Work experience
 ======